Vancouver-KDD/book-study/07-designing-data-Intensive-applications/04-encoding-and-evolution/davemin/04-encoding-and-evolution.md

       - include a version number at the beginning of every encoded record, and to keep a list of schema versions in your database.
    - Sending records over a network connection
       - When two processes are communicating over a bidirectional network connection
-      - They can negotiate the schema version which is used for the lifetime of the connection.
+      - the negotiated schema version for the lifetime of the connection.
       - It's how Avro RPC protocol works.

 #### Dynamically generated schemas
-- No Tag Number in Avro unlike Protocol Buffers and Thrift( why is it important?)
+- Advantage of Avro’s approach- No Tag Number in Avro unlike Protocol Buffers and Thrift( why is it important?)
-- The difference is that Avro is friendlier to **dynamically generated schemas**.
+- cuz Avro is friendlier to **dynamically generated schemas**.
 > Example
 ```
 - say you have a relational database